DegreeBachelor of Science with a major in Sustainability and Business

 - Prepare students for entry-level positions in either the private or public sector and/or to prepare students for coursework at the graduate level.

-Sustainability & Business Majors must take:
+Sustainability and Business majors must take:

 ENV 100/101 - Introduction to Environmental Issues (for ENV requirement)